While there are many ways to make money, there are more ways to lose it!

-Imagine the litigation potential if that employee inadvertently causes problems for a customer because they still have access to their address and contact info all due to the fact that someone forgot to cancel their access to a Google Doc from 5 years ago.
+Imagine the litigation potential if that employee inadvertently causes problems for a customer because they still have access to their address and contact info all because someone forgot to cancel their access to a Google Doc from 5 years ago.

-2. Tips and Tools for Managing a Remote Team.
+Tips and Tools for Managing a Remote Team

 The ability to access real-time information about your technicians, jobs, customers, and finances whenever (and wherever) will give your service business a leg up over the competition.